awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-tasks.md

    + For a Lambda task: In the **Lambda parameters** area, choose a Lambda function from the list\. \(Optional\) Provide any content for **Payload**, **Client Context**, or **Qualifier** that you want to include\.
    + For a Step Functions task: In the **Step Functions parameters** area, choose a state machine from the list\. \(Optional\) Provide a name for the state machine execution and any content for **Input** that you want to include\.

+1. \(Optional\) For Run Command and Automation tasks, choose a CloudWatch alarm to apply to your task for monitoring\.
+To attach a CloudWatch alarm to your task, the IAM principal that runs the task must have permission for the `iam:createServiceLinkedRole` action\.
+For more information about CloudWatch alarms, see [Using Amazon CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)\.
+Note that if your alarm activates, the task is stopped\.

 1. For **Task priority**, specify a priority for this task\.
 Zero \(`0`\) is the highest priority\.
 Tasks in a maintenance window are scheduled in priority order with tasks that have the same priority scheduled in parallel\.

 1. In the **Targets** area, choose one of the following: